GokulVSD/gokulvsd.github.io/_posts/2021-04-21-c++-raii-and-its-implications-part-2.md

 Modern C++ and the STL library defined elegant containers like `std::string` and `std::vector`, etc. that can very efficienty perform operations that involve shifting around their elements.

-Traditionally, without having a RAII and therefore without a move constructor, any operation than involved shifting elements around
+Traditionally, without having RAII and therefore without a move constructors and destructors, any operation than involved shifting elements around
 (say due to sorting, or increasing the container size because it is full) would involve having to copy the elements over into a new memory location.

 This can get very expensive, consider a `std::string`, it can contain a huge number of `char`, and if a vector of strings needs to be resized,